-(2) If a certificate issued in terms of this Act is defaced, lost or stolen, the holder of the certificate must within 30 days of the discovery of the defacement, loss or theft apply to 40 the National Commissioner in the prescribed manner for a copy of the certificate.
+- 37. (1) If a certificate issued in terms of this Act is lost or stolen, the holder of the certificate must inform the National Commissioner within 30 days of the discovery of the loss or theft. - (2) If a certificate issued in terms of this Act is defaced, lost or stolen, the holder of the certificate must within 30 days of the discovery of the defacement, loss of meft apply to the National Commissioner in the prescribed manner for a copy of the certificate.